By Jennie and Bob Woodring

 We hope to leave a legacy of helping others and we believe, for now, the best approach will be to attempt to convince parents that there is no reason to let their children play tackle football before the age of 14.
 The fact of the matter is kids don’t receive college scholarships in middle school, and exposing them to brain trauma at such a young age is not worth the risk.
 Given the popularity of football in this country it will not be easy, but we are up for the challenge.
 We did not have the knowledge of the consequences back in 2003, and we are ready to tell everyone Nate’s story.
 Our approach is simple.
 What do you love more – football or your child?

-If you are struggling to cope and would like emotional support, call the National Suicide Prevention Lifeline at 1-800-273-8255 to connect with a trained counselor.
+Suicide is preventable and help is available.
+If you are concerned that someone in your life may be suicidal, the five #BeThe1To steps are simple actions anyone can take to help someone in crisis.
+If you are struggling to cope and would like some emotional support, call the National Suicide Prevention Lifeline at 1-800-273-8255 to connect with a trained counselor.
 It’s free, confidential, and available to everyone in the United States.
 You do not have to be suicidal to call.